ritujashinde97/PythonProjects/README.md

 # PythonProjects
 Basic Python Projects

-This repository contains some of the basic python scripts.
+This repository contains some of the basic to intermediate python scripts.